 The state’s economy is booming, relatively speaking.
 Tax revenue is far higher than the comptroller had predicted.
 The Rainy Day Fund has so much money that it might hit a cap.
 Hardly anybody even knew that particular savings account had a limit, and why would they — why would the state ever hoard $9 billion or $10 billion?

 But the state’s financial outlook isn’t as rosy as it appears to be, particularly if state lawmakers want things to run the way they run now.

-It’s the central problem of state government in Texas: Lawmakers here ...
+It’s the central problem of state government in Texas: Lawmakers here and in Washington ...